 - No smile or eye contact

-Early diagnosis of autism disorders may improve the quality of a child’s life due to early interventions and less parental stress (3).
+The Centers for Disease Control and Prevention emphasizes that early diagnosis of autism disorders may improve the child’s quality of life due to early interventions and less parental stress (3).

 8. Myoclonic epilepsy

-Myoclonic head jerks or spasm can be seen in babies during epilepsy.
+Myoclonic head jerks or spasms can be seen in babies during epilepsy.
+According to the healthcare experts at the Boston Children’s hospital, these seizures tend to occur in clusters and may continue to happen multiple times in a day for several days.
 This may be due to serious neurological disorders (4).

 9. Spasmus nutans

-It is a disorder where babies do head-bobbing, with rapid eye movement called nystagmus.
+It is a disorder where babies do head-bobbing with rapid eye movement called nystagmus.
 Sometimes, they may hold their neck in an abnormal position.
-This condition usually occurs between four months and one year of age and resolves later in life (5).
+As per the information available in the US National Library of Medicine, this condition usually occurs between four months and one year of age and resolves later in life (5).

 Repetitive Side-To-Side Head-Shaking When Sleeping